DollyGt/e-commerce-final-project/README.md

 # Overview

-Human hair extensions for all ladies alike have never been in greater demand.
-I have often experienced the difficulties of finding hair extensions that really suited my needs, therefore i was inspired to focus on something that would bring people like me together through the love of sharing hair extensions experiences.
-The benefits of hair extensions are endless.
-For those users who are not blessed with Disney princess-like locks, using hair extensions is a great solution for getting the hair they’ve always dreamed of.
-Hair extensions come in a variety of colors, lengths and textures.
-People with straight hair can try curly hair or vice versa.
-People with short hair can get extensions and style them in up-dos for special occasions.
-They can try all manner of color and texture combinations with no commitment and without having to process their natural hair.
+Human hair extensions for all ladies alike have never been in greater demand therefore i have decided to create my own hair extensions website for learning purposes.

 # UX